 You can use Draft Dashboard’s to build unlimited lineups for the most popular sports in the U.S.:

-The layout of the data is consistent across all sports, so you don’t need to re-learn the tools when you switch sports.
+Draft Dashboard's UI is consistent across all sports, so you don’t need to re-learn the tools when you switch sports.
 Most people use the Draft Dashboard NFL interface, but support for the other sports is also quite good.

 To switch between sports, just click the desired tab.